MansoorehMontazerin/Livelayer-Software/README.md

 ##### For users having MATLAB installed on their computers:

-Open app1.mlapp file in the MATLAB App Designer environment.
+Open app1.mlapp file in the MATLAB (R2018a or later) App Designer environment.
+"Image Processing" and "Curve Fitting" toolboxes are necessary for running the software.

 ##### For users not having MATLAB installed on their computers: